Erasing, Converting, and Communicating: The Power of Resource-Nongenerating Operations: Applications of the resource theory

 \section{Applications of the resource theory}

-For the results we proposed above, we have proposed a serious of framework to quantify the dynamical resource theory for the RNOs.
-In this section, we will first present bounds of the asymptotic cost of a state under the RNOs of a generic resource theory, then we consider the capacity of a calssical communication task under the dynamical resource of coherence.
+In this section, we will first present the conversion rates of two states under asymptotic RNGs of a generic resource theory, then we consider the capacity of a classical communication task under the dynamical resource of coherence.